Free Data for Our Small Towns, Townships, School Districts and Neighborhoods

 - Reliable estimates of the characteristics of our population

 - Does better with percents, rates, means and medians than the totals

 - Can’t mix one-year, three-year or five-year estimates for comparisons

-- Not always comparable to Census 2000 (but there is a table comparison tool to help)
+- Not always comparable to Census 2000

 - Margins of error for the five-year estimates about 1.7 times as large as Census 2000 error

 - For aggregating geographies (say you want to use census tracts to build to a neighborhood) you need to do a calculation to know the margin of error (we provide access to an Excel-based tool on STATS Indiana)